Tilko/SerDesJavaDataModelGenerator/README.md

 - generate Java classes from a Yaml data types specification file,
 - deserialize (marshall) a Yaml or JSON file into an instance of one of the generated classes,
 - serialize (unmarshall) this (possibly modified) instance back to a Yaml or JSON file.
+Some features in two words:
+  - type polymorphism based on shape (`oneOf`) or enum property (`is`).
+  - internal reference node (an instance node that references an other instance node somewhere in the deserialized tree) that allows programmatic access to the referred node.

-You can also plug custom stub classes in the generated class hierarchy.
+  - ability to plug custom stub classes in the generated class hierarchy.

 ## As first input of this tool:
 A data structure type definition in a Yaml file.